Congratulations to the University of Arizona Chemistry and Biochemistry undergraduate class of 2025!

 Felicia Escalante - Biochemistry BS.

 "I worked in the Matzkin lab for about 2 years.
-After graduation I am taking a gap year before applying to dental school.
-I also attacked one of my graduation photos."
+After graduation I am taking a gap year before applying to dental school."

 Haley Vanhof - Biochemistry BS, Minor in Entrepreneurship and Innovation.